I3S-ESSnet/Documents/paris-meeting/agenda.md

 ### Consortium meeting (resp.
 FR)

+  * Budget consumption
+  * Deliverables
+  * Service re-use: NO to report on recent activity
+  * Organize for NTTS (if paper accepted)

 ## Day 3, January 15th, 9:00-12:30

 ### Track 1 - Deployment of test services (resp.
 NO)

 ### Track 2 - Lisbon meeting (resp.
 PT)

+Based on meetings of the organizing committee